-we will undertake a reconciliation of the Interim Charges as against the actual charges calculated in accordance with clause 311 and Schedule 5 (Actual Charges) on a monthly or other periodical basis and issue you with written notice of the reconciliation, including details as to our calculation of the Actual Charges;
+we will undertake a reconciliation of the Interim Charges as against the actual charges calculated in accordance with clause 11 and Schedule 5 (Actual Charges) on a monthly or other periodical basis and issue you with written notice of the reconciliation, including details as to our calculation of the Actual Charges;

-to the extent that you have not complied with your obligations under clauses 5.2 and 5.3 as at the date we undertake the reconciliation referred to in clause 7.9(e)10.12(e), then for the purposes of the reconciliation, we may assume that each seat on the aircraft operated by you in the relevant period was occupied by a passenger; and
+to the extent that you have not complied with your obligations under clauses 5.2 and 5.3 as at the date we undertake the reconciliation referred to in clause 10.12(e), then for the purposes of the reconciliation, we may assume that each seat on the aircraft operated by you in the relevant period was occupied by a passenger; and

-we may undertake further reconciliations as we deem necessary under clause 7.9(e)10.12(e), including where you provide us with revised information or where we have undertaken the reconciliation subject to clause 7.9(f)10.12(f) and you have subsequently provided us with information sufficient to calculate the Actual Charges.
+we may undertake further reconciliations as we deem necessary under clause 10.12(e), including where you provide us with revised information or where we have undertaken the reconciliation subject to clause 10.12(f) and you have subsequently provided us with information sufficient to calculate the Actual Charges.

 If:

-the notice issued pursuant to clause 7.9(e)10.12(e) indicates that the Actual Charges are less than the Interim Charges for the relevant period, then we will reimburse you (without interest) for the difference within 21 days of the date of the notice; and
+the notice issued pursuant to clause 10.12(e) indicates that the Actual Charges are less than the Interim Charges for the relevant period, then we will reimburse you (without interest) for the difference within 21 days of the date of the notice; and

-the notice issued pursuant to clause 7.9(e)10.12(e) indicates that the Actual Charges are greater than the Interim Charges for the relevant period, then you must pay to us (without interest) the difference within 21 days of the date of the notice.
+the notice issued pursuant to clause 10.12(e) indicates that the Actual Charges are greater than the Interim Charges for the relevant period, then you must pay to us (without interest) the difference within 21 days of the date of the notice.

-Nothing in clause 7.1010.13 requires us to undertake the reconciliation if you have not provided us with the information required under clause 5.2 and 5.3.
+Nothing in clause 10.13 requires us to undertake the reconciliation if you have not provided us with the information required under clauses 5.2 and 5.3.

 Notwithstanding anything in these conditions, if at any time either party is liable to pay the other party any amount pursuant to these conditions then, in lieu of making the payment, the first party is entitled to set off all or part of such amount from existing or future amounts which the other party is required to pay the first party pursuant to these conditions until such time as the amount owing by the other party is set off in full.